WATCH: Vice President JD Vance confronts Cincinnati protesters, condemns them on social media

 Vance's post about the protesters came as dozens of people, many waving Ukrainian flags, rallied along William Howard Taft Road in Walnut Hills.

-WCPO has obtained video from one of the protesters approached by Vance.
-Ann Henry, who took the video, claims that Vance's X post is a complete fabrication of the incident and that they spontaneously passed him as they were headed to the nearby protest.
+Ann Henry, who shared her video of the interaction with us, claims that Vance's X post is a complete fabrication of the incident.
+She says she and the other protesters spontaneously passed Vance as they were headed to the nearby protest.

 In the video, several protesters ask Vance questions regarding the war in Ukraine and Russia.